Gimcholas/WebDevAssignment/README.md

 This is a web-based Training Provider Management System

-## Implemented using
+## Developed using

-This project is implemented using:
+This project is developed using:

 - PHP
 - HTML